oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 Contrary to that, Issuer/Verifier unlinkability with an honest Verifier can generally be achieved.
 However, a callback from the Verifier to the Issuer, such as a revocation check, could potentially disclose information about the credential's usage to the Issuer.
-Therefore, such callbacks SHOULD be avoided.
-Where they are unavoidable, they MUST be executed in a manner that preserves privacy and does not disclose details about the credential to the Issuer.
+Where such callbacks are necessary, they MUST be executed in a manner that preserves privacy and does not disclose details about the credential to the Issuer.
 It is important to note that the timing of such requests could potentially serve as a side-channel.